robygauthier/robygauthier.github.io/_pages/theses.md

 nav_order: 5
 ---

-You can access my master and doctoral theses by following the links below.
+You can access my master's and doctoral theses by following the links below.

 ## Master Thesis